 Malaysia Vacation Guide is the place where you will be able to find the information of the various attractions that the beautiful country of Malaysia has to offer.

 This year is an exciting year for tourism in Malaysia.
 We are expecting over 30 million tourists to visit Malaysia this year.
-Many promotional activities have been planned by Tourism Malaysia for you to enjoy your stay here.
+Many promotional activities have been planned by Tourism Malaysia and tourism related agencies for you to enjoy your stay here.

 Malaysia accommodation and hospitality are among the top in this region.
 There are many budget and 5 Star hotels that you can choose to stay during your holidays here.
 In general, the room rates are more expensive during the public and school holidays.